awsdocs/amazon-kendra-developer-guide/doc_source/kendra-compliance.md

 # Compliance validation for Amazon Kendra<a name="kendra-compliance"></a>

-Third\-party auditors assess the security and compliance of Amazon Kendra as part of multiple AWS compliance programs\.
-Amazon Kendra is a HIPAA compliant service and is SOC 2 compliant\.
+Third\-party auditors assess the security and compliance of Amazon Kendra as part of multiple Amazon Kendra compliance programs\.
+Amazon Kendra is HIPAA compliant, SOC 2 compliant, and IRAP compliant\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.